 I mean, you’ve already…

 But…where is the voice-over work?
 Why aren't you getting more voice over jobs?

 Where can you go to get more voice acting jobs?

 Voice actors who consistently thrive in the voice-over business do two things extremely well:

 First, they discover and test strategies and techniques they can use to find voice-over work and clients.

 Second, they put 100% of their effort into executing, scaling and repeating the techniques that bring them the best results.

-So if you’re stuck with a nice mic and a killer demo but no work to do, no worries.
+So whether you're just learning how to become a voice actor or you're stuck with a nice mic and a killer demo but no work to do, no worries.

-Here are 17 techniques and strategies you can use TODAY to find voice over work!
+Here are a bunch of techniques and strategies you can use TODAY to find voice-over work!